Google Ads

 We should also combine our efforts in tourism.
 Although some Caribbean nations greet millions of tourists per year, this is not a fraction of the amount of tourists that travel to other parts of the globe.

-To illustrate this further, the Bahamas has more than a million tourists visiting its shores annually, when France alone has 74 million.
+To illustrate this further, The Bahamas has more than a million tourists visiting its shores annually, when France alone has 74 million.

 Many citizens across our region believe that only the Caribbean has lush valleys and mountains, and white sandy beaches with crystal clear waters.
 No, my people, the Philippines, Thailand and other far eastern Asian countries also boast these qualities.